-I am the director of the Vision and Image Processing (VIP) Laboratory, and an assistant professor of Biomedical Engineering and Ophthalmology with secondary appointments at the Departments of Electrical and Computer Engineering and Computer Science at Duke University.
+I am the director of the Vision and Image Processing (VIP) Laboratory, an associate professor of Biomedical Engineering, and assistant professor of Ophthalmology with secondary appointments at the Departments of Electrical and Computer Engineering and Computer Science at Duke University.
 I am the Senior Area Editor of IEEE Transactions on Image Processing and the Associate Editor of Biomedical Optics Express.

 At VIP lab, our long-term goal is to improve the overall health and vision outcomes of at-risk patients with ocular and neurological diseases through earlier and better-directed therapy.
 To achieve this goal, we take advantage of recent advances in image processing and optics as an integrated technology to capture ocular images with higher resolution and better motion stability compared to the state-of-the-art imaging systems.
 Once these high-quality images are captured, we provide objective tools to quantitatively measure novel imaging biomarkers of the onset and progression of ophthalmic and neurological diseases.

 1. Image Analysis Software Development for Ophthalmology and Vision Sciences: